Decrypting BitLocker Drive on Fedora

 - Get the partition’s PARTUUID with

-Should spit out something like:/dev/nvme1n1p2: VERSION="2" TYPE="BitLocker" USAGE="crypto" PART_ENTRY_SCHEME="gpt" PART_ENTRY_NAME="Basic data partition" PART_ENTRY_UUID="8a8b2d25-b0c9-420d-af56-4f2c414e1049" PART_ENTRY_TYPE="ebd0a0a2-b9e5-4433-87c0-68b6b72699c7" PART_ENTRY_NUMBER="2" PART_ENTRY_OFFSET="32768" PART_ENTRY_SIZE="3906994176" PART_ENTRY_DISK="259:4"
+sudo blkid -p /dev/<partition>Should spit out something like:/dev/nvme1n1p2: VERSION="2" TYPE="BitLocker" USAGE="crypto" PART_ENTRY_SCHEME="gpt" PART_ENTRY_NAME="Basic data partition" PART_ENTRY_UUID="8a8b2d25-b0c9-420d-af56-4f2c414e1049" PART_ENTRY_TYPE="ebd0a0a2-b9e5-4433-87c0-68b6b72699c7" PART_ENTRY_NUMBER="2" PART_ENTRY_OFFSET="32768" PART_ENTRY_SIZE="3906994176" PART_ENTRY_DISK="259:4" - Run

-and add a line withaux-drive PARTUUID=<your_part_uuid_here> <path_to_key_file_here> bitlk
+sudo nano /etc/crypttaband add a line withaux-drive PARTUUID=<your_part_uuid_here> <path_to_key_file_here> bitlk - Edit

-adding a line/dev/mapper/aux-drive /mnt/aux-drive ntfs defaults,nofail
+/etc/fstabadding a line/dev/mapper/aux-drive /mnt/aux-drive ntfs defaults,nofail - Test with

 sudo mount -a